EEG Test in Gurugram

 Sleep-Deprived EEG

-A study was performed after reduced sleep.
-Sleep deprivation can sometimes increase the chance of recording seizure-related activity.
+This study is performed after reduced sleep.
+Sleep deprivation may sometimes increase the chance of recording seizure-related brain-wave activity.

 Short Video EEG